 I list these to emphasise that there are many sorts of board opportunities available and, unsurprisingly, they require different levels of skills and experience.

 Again, I want to emphasise that it is not just those with lots of experience who are required to sit on boards.
-There are many many boards that have first-time directors or directors with limited NED experience as part of those who are appointed.
-This may not be true for listed companies but for many private companies, not for profits, industry organisations or organisations without defined governance structures (like smaller or mid-sized commercial organisations) having prior governance experience is a ‘nice to have’ not a pre-requisite.
+Many boards have first-time directors or directors with limited NED experience as part of those who are appointed.
+This may not be true for listed companies, but for many private companies, not for profits, industry organisations or organisations without defined governance structures (like smaller or mid-sized commercial organisations) having prior governance experience is a ‘nice to have’ not a pre-requisite.
 Let me explain why.

 Demonstrable passion and cultural fit are important for all organisations at board level.
 However, for many organisations – particularly those without strong governance overlays or who already have Directors with this skill-set – prior governance experience is a nice to have.
 Instead, they put greater value on the relationships you bring, the gravitas of having someone like you on the board or the executive skills you offer.